Specification

 - Current Watermark

-Just like Data, the metadata chain also has a historical nature.
-It consists of individual Metadata Blocks that are linked together, forming a full timeline of how data was evolving.
-Much Events, all metadata blocks are immutable.
+Just like Data, the metadata chain also has a temporal nature.
+It consists of individual Metadata Blocks that refer to the previous block in the chain, forming a singly-linked list.
+Every block carries one of Metadata Events that describes how data evolved over time.

 - Extra meaning and structure of knowledge that data represents (glossary, semantics, ontology)